Skip to Content

 Ultimate Round Trip Route: Vancouver to Calgary and back

-Highlights: Too many to name – hot springs, mountains, glacier lakes, alpine meadows, national parks, wildlife viewing opportunities and more
+Highlights: Too many to name – glaciers, mountains, turquoise lakes, alpine meadows, national parks, waterfalls, wildlife viewing opportunities and more

 Itinerary details

-If you told me I had to choose a two week long Vancouver to Calgary (and back) road trip, this would be the route.
+If you told me I had to choose a 2+ week Vancouver to Calgary (and back) road trip, this would be the route.

 I have suggested 14 days, but honestly, more time is always better.